MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessment-methods-properties.md

 isApplicable|bool|Indicates whether the configuration or policy is applicable. isCompliant|bool|Indicates whether the configuration or policy is properly configured. isExpectedUserImpact|bool|Indicates whether there will be user impact if the configuration will be applied. osPlatform|string|Platform of the operating system running on the device.
-This indicates specific operating systems, including variations within the same family, such as Windows 10 and Windows 7.
+These are specific operating systems with variations within the same family, such as Windows 10 and Windows 7.
 See TVM supported operating systems and platforms for details. osVersion|string|Specific version of the operating system running on the device. rbacGroupName|string|The role-based access control (RBAC) group.
-If this device is not assigned to any RBAC group, the value will be "Unassigned."
+If this device isn't assigned to any RBAC group, the value will be "Unassigned."
 If the organization doesn't contain any RBAC groups, the value will be "None." rbacGroupId|string|The role-based access control (RBAC) group ID. recommendationReference|string|A reference to the recommendation ID related to this software. timestamp|string|Last time the configuration was seen on the device.